LASIK (Laser in Situ Keratomileusis)

 You may be taken to a recovery room.
 The eye doctor will watch your eyes closely to make sure the flap does not move or wrinkle.
 Your eyes may feel gritty or itchy the first few days.
 They may be sensitive to light, watery, or painful.
 You may have redness on the whites of your eye.
 Your vision may seem hazy.
 You may see halos or glare around lights.
 It may be hard to see at night.
 These problems usually improve as time passes.

 What are the risks of surgery?

 You may have eye damage or develop an infection.
 Your vision may be worse than before surgery.
 You may still need to use reading glasses.
 Your vision may get worse again over time.
-You may have dry eye or sensitivity to light.
-You may see halos around lights or have hazy vision.
-You may have trouble driving at night.
-You may develop double vision, eye sores, glaucoma, cataracts, or retinal detachment.
+Eye problems such as halos or dry eye may be permanent.
+You may also develop double vision, eye sores, glaucoma, cataracts, or retinal detachment.

 Care AgreementYou have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your healthcare providers to decide what care you want to receive.
 You always have the right to refuse treatment.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 © Copyright IBM Corporation 2022 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health